etjoy82/Recursive-Intelligence-Expansion/README.md

 - *Ethical Reasoning:* By evaluating possible consequences recursively, it avoids harmful assumptions and can justify its decisions transparently.
 - *Explainability:* The AI generates a detailed report on why it acted the way it did, offering full accountability for its decision.

 **[Try it yourself!
-See the full ULAMP script here](https://github.com/etjoy82/Recursive-Intelligence-Expansion/tree/main/samples/car-scenario.ulamp)—9 lines vs. 234 in traditional Python, showcasing ULAMP’s recursive efficiency.]** [Compare to the equivalent 234-lines of Python pseudocode for the same ULAMP function here.](https://github.com/etjoy82/Recursive-Intelligence-Expansion/tree/main/samples/car-scenario.py)
+See the full ULAMP script here (File)](https://github.com/etjoy82/Recursive-Intelligence-Expansion/tree/main/samples/car-scenario.ulamp)—9 lines vs. 234 in traditional Python, showcasing ULAMP’s recursive efficiency.]** [Compare to the equivalent 234-lines of Python pseudocode for the same ULAMP function here.](https://github.com/etjoy82/Recursive-Intelligence-Expansion/tree/main/samples/car-scenario.py)

 This scenario demonstrates how Recursive-Intelligence-Expansion is uniquely equipped to navigate morally complex situations, making it valuable not just in autonomous vehicles but in fields like healthcare, finance, and governance where ethical reflection and transparency are essential.